versia-pub/docs/docs/federation/endpoints.md

 Users in Lysand have a list of followers, which is a list of users that follow the user.
 This is similar to the followers list in ActivityPub.

+> [!NOTE]
-> **Note:** If you do not want to display this list publically, you can make the followers endpoint return an empty collection.
+> If you prefer not to display this list publicly, you can configure the followers endpoint to return an empty collection.

 The server **MUST** specify the followers URL in the actor object.